 Theory: Statistical Thermodynamics of Binding

 VM2 is solidly grounded in a statistical thermodynamics approach to the prediction of binding affinities.
 VM2 aims to predict standard free energies of binding.
-Experiments can determine standard binding free energies through the equilibrium constant Kbind (see below), where the equilibrium constant itself is determined via the receptor, ligand, receptor concentrations along with the standard concentration.
+Experiments can determine standard binding free energies through the equilibrium constant Kbind (see below), where the equilibrium constant itself is determined via the receptor, ligand, receptor-ligand concentrations along with the standard concentration.